Baby & Toddler Shoe Sizes

 Add ½ inch, or 1.3 cm, to the longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.

 My Mocs & My Moc Boots Size Chart

 My Shoes & My Boots Size Chart

-Tip: If your baby’s foot is between sizes choose the next size up.
+Tip: If your baby’s foot is between sizes order the next size up.

-Kids’ feet grow quickly; some toddlers can gain a full shoe size in as little as six months!
-To make sure your baby’s shoes still fit properly, it’s best to measure his or her feet every two to three months.
+Kids’ feet grow quickly; some toddlers can gain a full shoe size in as little as 6 months!
+To make sure your baby’s shoes still fit properly, it’s best to measure their feet every 2 to 3 months.

 How to check if your baby’s shoes fit

 Indents or red marks on your baby’s feet, or signs of teetering, dragging or discomfort when they walk, usually indicate that shoes are too tight.
 There should be some room — approximately half an inch — between your baby’s toes and the end of the shoe.
 You can check this by gently pressing your thumb at the tip of each shoe while your baby is standing.